abjur/brcrimR/README.md

 # Basic usage

-Today this packages only scrapes information in São Paulo.
-As an idea of the application, we can obtain summarized crime statistics for the county of São Paulo using
+Today this package only scrapes information in São Paulo.
+As example, we can obtain crime statistics for the county of São Paulo using

 ```{r}
 brcrimR::get_summarized_table_sp(year = '2017', city = '0')
 ```

-São Paulo's Security Office also disponibilizes detailed information on the crimes reports that originated the table above.
+São Paulo's Security Office also disponibilize detailed information on the crimes reports that originated the table above.
 One can obtain such information using

 ```{r}
 brcrimR::get_detailed_table_sp(folder = 'btnHomicicio',